Jason-fos/JLF-construction-service/README.md

 Merriweather was used for the body text as it compliments the headings nicely and is highly readable on screen, both have back up font of sans-serif as its also easily readable on screen.

 ### Structure
-The page is structured in a recognizable, user friendly and easy to learn way. on arriving to the site the user sees a logo with a familiar type of navigation bar underneath it, with the links spaced out under the logo that highlight on mouse over.
+The page is structured in a recognizable, user friendly and easy to learn way. on arriving to the site the user sees a logo with a navigation bar, with the links spaced out under the logo that highlight on mouse over.
 The website consists of four separate pages:
-- A homepage with a sections of What we do, small paragraph explaining what we do with images and links to our services page.
+- A homepage with a section of What we do, small paragraph explaining what we do with images and links to our services page.
 - An our services page consisting of images and information detailing the services provided.
 - An about us page with a contact us section.
 - A free quote (form) page which opens in a new tab.